chisel/fluorite/docs/src/project-structure-1.3.0.md

   api2.json
 ```

-> The `flconfig` config file does not have to be placed at the project root since the CLI has the option to provide a custom path, overriding the default behavior of looking for configuration files at the project root.
+> The `flconfig.json` file does not have to be placed at the project root since the CLI has the option to provide a custom path, overriding the default behavior of looking for configuration files at the project root.

 ## Output Directory